se4astien/chuck-norris-joke-generator/README.md

 # Joke Generator

 Joke Generator works with API.
-No installation.
+No frameworks or libraries.
-Used XMLHttpRequest Object Method of making AJAX requests.
+Used XMLHttpRequest Object Method for making AJAX requests.
 Use Skeleton CSS for the form.

 ## API